- Latin America

 These are a few things that I have learned to implement in the classroom, which has my made my job easier and my classroom a better place to learn.
 There is no replacement for solid experience, and once you get a few lessons under your belt you will find out what works for you, and that it is a rewarding thing to help others speak your language.

 Jacob Arthur is 27 from Lynchburg, Virginia with a BA in history from Virginia Tech University in 2012.
-He was a waiter in a family owned restaurant before deciding to fly off to Berlin, Germany to teach English.
+He was a waiter in a family-owned restaurant before deciding to get TEFL certified with International TEFL Academy and fly off to Berlin, Germany to teach English.

 Request a free brochure or call 773-634-9900 to speak with an expert advisor about all aspects of TEFL certification and teaching English abroad or online, including the hiring process, salaries, visas, TEFL class options, job placement assistance and more.